Sauerkraut Apple Cake

 - In a large bowl, beat eggs and sugars; set aside.
 Squeeze sauerkraut until dry; finely chop and add to egg mixture.
 Peel and finely grate apple; squeeze dry.
 Stir into egg mixture.
 Add oil and walnuts.
 Combine flour, baking powder, cinnamon, baking soda, salt and nutmeg; stir into egg mixture.

 - Line two 8-in. round baking pans with waxed paper; grease and flour paper and sides of pan.
 Pour batter into pans.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.